Last Updated: August 21, 2024

 Kevin Winter/Getty Images

 After "Friday Night Lights" ended, Chandler focused his efforts on the big screen.
 In 2011, he landed a lead role in J.J.
 Abrams's science fiction film "Super 8."
 The next year, he had a starring role opposite Ben Affleck in "Argo."
 Chandler also co-starred in Kathryn Bigelow's "Zero Dark Thirty" in 2012.
-In 2013, Chandler appeared in "Broken City" with Mark Wahlberg and Russel Crowe.
-Chandler appeared in 2013's "The Wolf of Wall Street" which was nominated for five Oscars including Best Picture.
+In 2013, Kyle appeared in "Broken City" with Mark Wahlberg and Russell Crowe.
+Chandler appeared in 2013's "The Wolf of Wall Street," which was nominated for five Oscars, including Best Picture.
 Later that year, he played a deadbeat alcoholic father in "The Spectacular Now."

-In 2015, Chandler starred opposite Cate Blanchett in "Carol," in which he played a jealous husband to his wife.
-2015 also saw Chandler's return to TV with the Netflix drama series "Bloodline," for which he was nominated for an Emmy Award.
-In 2016, he played Casey Affleck's character's older brother in "Manchester by the Sea."
+In 2015, Chandler starred opposite Cate Blanchett in "Carol," in which he played the title character's jealous husband.
+That year also saw Kyle's return to TV with the Netflix drama series "Bloodline," for which he was nominated for an Emmy Award.
+In 2016, he played the older brother of Casey Affleck's character in "Manchester by the Sea."
 In 2017, Chandler played an investigator in the film "The Vanishing of Sidney Hall."
 He also starred with Rachel McAdams and Jason Batement in the comedy "Game Night" in 2018.
-In 2019, Chandler appeared in "Godzilla: King of the Monsters."
-He is set to reprise the role in 2021's "Godzilla vs. Kong."
+In 2019, Kyle appeared in "Godzilla: King of the Monsters," followed by "Godzilla vs. Kong" in 2021.
 In October 2020, it was announced that Chandler had joined the cast of Netflix's "Slumberland," alongside Jason Momoa.

 Personal Life